So with clubs dropping like flys

 Re: So with clubs dropping like flys

 Obviously depending on whether to gov would sell it.
-Which might be possible after the gov finishes their stadium review.what would it cost to buy Hindmarsh?
+Which might be possible after the gov finishes their stadium review.

 I have heard around the $20M - $30M mark.
 I think the redevelopment cost $40M at the time.